questionlp/linhpham.org_jekyll/_posts/2025-10-15-wait-wait-stats-update-october-2025-part-two.md

 layout: post
 title:  "Wait Wait Stats Updates: October 2025 Part Two"
 date:   2025-10-15 22:05:00 -0700
-tags:   waitwait update
+tags:   stats waitwait update
 ---

 Although it has only been about a week since the last [Wait Wait Stats Update]({{ site.url }}{% post_url 2025-10-10-wait-wait-stats-update-october-2025 %}) blog post, there have been a couple of updates to the project and to the production instances of the Wait Wait Stats sites.

-## Wait Wait Stats: Python 3.12 and Beyond
+### Wait Wait Stats: Python 3.12 and Beyond

 In the previous update, I published a new version of the [Wait Wait Stats Library](https://github.com/questionlp/wwdtm) where minimum supported version of Python was moved from 3.10 to 3.12.
 Included with those chances were updating a number of the dependencies and also adding provisional support for MariaDB Server 11.8 and 12.